Share the article

 In the long run, we need to find alternative ways to prevent and treat bacterial infections and not rely solely on antibiotics.
 However, we will still need antibiotics in the short- to medium-term time frame.
 It is, therefore important to learn from past mistakes to preserve any new antibiotic that reaches the market and to maintain and possibly enhance what power is left in the old ones.
 It is important to understand that the problem of antibiotic resistance cannot be “solved” by the discovery of one or a few new antibiotics.
 Antibiotic resistance will eventually develop to any antibiotic, but prudent use will slow the process.
 That is, if a new antibiotic reaches the market, it should be used responsibly, or it will soon be ineffective due to bacterial resistance development.
 This means that another model than high-volume sales must be found for regaining development costs and making profits for pharmaceutical companies.
 This process of separating sales volumes from profit is commonly referred to as “delinkage” Also, different bacterial diseases require different antibiotics.
 Thus, there needs to be a continuous supply of new antibiotics and a continuous needs analysis by the public health sector.

 Innovation in the antibiotic area is slowly increasing again.
 Funding specifically aimed at antibiotic development and disease diagnostics tools have increased.
-Collaborations between universities and pharmaceutical companies have been initiated to find new antibiotics and diagnostics (for example New Drugs 4 Bad Bugs: ENABLE and CARB-X).
-Even competitions have been launched to speed up the process (see for example the Longitude prize and the Antimicrobial Resistance Diagnostic Challenge).
+Collaborations between universities and pharmaceutical companies have been initiated to find new antibiotics and diagnostics (for example ENABLE-2 and CARB-X).
+Even competitions have been launched to speed up the process, see for example the Longitude prize.
 Alternative methods to treat bacterial infections, like using bacteriophages (viruses that kill bacteria) or antimicrobial peptides, are also explored.
 Although these approaches are important, they have this far not been successfully transformed into medical products.
 There are also limitations to their use.
 Still, they could be a welcome complement to antibiotics.
 Researchers are also looking into reviving older antibiotics that are not used for different reasons.

 In order to reach sustainable solutions regarding use and supply of antibiotics there is a need for innovative thinking as well as new economic models.
 Antibiotic use should be restricted, but at the same time those in need of treatment have to get it – all across the world.
 Furthermore, those developing antibiotics need to recuperate their costs.
 It is not a simple task to combine these different needs into a sustainable antibiotic discovery and development process, but it needs to be done.
 Novel initiatives to develop new economic models where for example the economic risks, as well as profits for developing an antibiotic are shared between different stakeholders are under way.
 Ideas have also been put forth for public financing strategies.